Ujjal-ENG/AllSimpleReactProjects/assignment-task-ovigo/server/README.md

 The server connects to a MongoDB database using the provided credentials in the `.env` file.
 The collections used are:

-- `Users`: Collection for user information.
+- `Users`: Collection of user information.
 - `Hotels`: Collection for hotels information.
 - `Bookings`: Collection for selected booking by users.